Generic selectors

 The next huge clash between the two groups came a few months later in February 2010 – a tragic event which culminated in the lynching of a Kop of Boulogne member.

-A select few fan groups were allowed back into the ground in the following year, but true ultra supporters did not reappear again until 2016.
+A select few fan groups were allowed back into the ground in the following year, but true ultra supporters did not reappear until 2016.

-Famous Tifos by PSG Ultras
+PSG Ultras displays

 Ahead of another massive Champions League clash for the club, PSG Ultras organised a Tifo that required the cooperation of two different stands – at opposite ends of the pitch.

-The showpiece depicted Jean-Paul Belmondo, a founder of the club, pointing a gun at a Milan-themed devil – from one goal to the other.
+The showpiece depicted Jean-Paul Belmondo, a founder of the club, pointing a gun at a Milan-themed devil, from one goal to the other.